arunprathap001/Netflix_sql_project/README.md

 ORDER BY 2 DESC
 LIMIT 10;
 ```

+**Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.

 ### 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords.